guess-js/guess-js.github.io/content/next.md

 );
 ```

-At this stage, when you run `npm start` and you open <a href="http://localhost:3000">http://localhost:3000</a>, your application should look like below:
+At this stage, when you run `npm start` inside of the `guess-next` directory and you open <a href="http://localhost:3000">http://localhost:3000</a>, your application should look like this:

 <img src="/images/next.gif" alt="Next.js application" style="display: block; max-width: 450px; margin: auto; margin-bottom: 20px;">

 ### Configuring Next.js

-Now let us configure Next.js and add the `guess-webpack` plugin to the configuration of our application!
+Now let us introduce the `GuessPlugin` plugin to the webpack configuration of our Next.js application!

-Create a file called `next.config.js` in `guess-next`, and add the following content:
+Create a file called `next.config.js` in `guess-next` with the following content:

 ```javascript
 const { GuessPlugin } = require('guess-webpack');